 What to do if you find a stray dog

-When a dog is claimed, the owner is required to pay costs including a statutory fee and other associated handling and administration costs, including kennelling costs.
-These costs must be paid to the council before collecting the dog.
+When a dog is claimed, the owner is required to pay costs.
+This includes a statutory fee and other associated handling, administration and kennelling costs.